FreeZeroDays/SLAP/README.md

 # Continuous Network Monitoring with SLAP

-SLAP (SLack + nmAP) is an easy way to automate the discovery of your organizations internal or external environment and receive daily notifications about it in Slack.
-This works well for security teams who want to know *when* a port was exposed to the Internet, rather than find out six months later in a penetration test.
+SLAP (SLack + nmAP) is an easy way to automate the discovery of an organizations internal and/or external environment via Slack.
+This works well for teams who want to know *when* a port was exposed to the Internet, rather than find out six months later in a penetration test or after it's too late.

-This script has been used by MSPs to alert customers of misconfigurations.
-Additionally, I have used this during penetration tests to receive alerts about a customers environment.
+This script has previously been used by multiple MSPs to alert customers of misconfigurations.

-SLAP was inspired by [slackmap](https://jerrygamblin.com/2016/11/05/continuous-network-monitoring-with-slack-alerting/) created by Jerry Gamblin.
+SLAP was originally inspired by [slackmap](https://jerrygamblin.com/2016/11/05/continuous-network-monitoring-with-slack-alerting/) created by Jerry Gamblin.

 ## Installation